nitinmomaya/ApnaKart/README.md

 # ApnaKart

-ApnaKart is an online E-Commerce Application containing info all latest and oldest gadets available in the market
+ApnaKart is an online E-Commerce Application containing info all latest and oldest gadgets available in the market

 ## Tech Stack